w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 (note: you may need to refresh the screen).
 The bonded amount on the right corresponds to the funds bonded by the Stash account.

-## Set the Session Key
+## Set Session Keys

-Once your node is fully synced, stop it using Control-C. At your terminal prompt, you will now start your node in validator mode.
+Once your node is fully synced, stop the process by pressing Ctrl-C. At your terminal prompt, you will now start running the node in validator mode with the pruning option set to `archive`.

 ```sh
 ./target/release/polkadot --validator --name "name on telemetry" --pruning=archive